06 Aug How to Make Meat Stock

 Skim off the scum that comes to the surface using a large metal spoon.
 There is usually alot at the beginning but this tapers off.
 Be careful not to stir any scum back into the liquid.

-Cook for 3 hours, keeping it at a gentle simmer.
+Cook for 3 hours, keeping it at a steady simmer.

 Line a large wire strainer with dampened kitchen paper or muslin.
-Place this over the bowl or jug .
+Place this over a bowl or jug big enough to receive all of the liquid.

-Remove the larger pieces of meat and vegetables from the soup pot with the tongs, and discard
+Remove the larger pieces of meat and vegetables from the soup pot with the tongs, and set aside.
+(These can be eaten while warm, drizzled with extra virgin olive oil, salt and pepper and a sprinkling of finely chopped parsley.

 Strain the remaining contents into the bowl through the stainer.